Stacked glass payment cards with a pound symbol, pyramid silhouette, and Egyptian flag

 Tax Treatment of Card Rewards in Egypt

 Egypt's tax treatment of crypto is not formally codified.
-The ETA (Egyptian Tax Authority, Maslahit Al-Daraib Al-Masriyyah, مصلحة الضرائب المصرية) has not issued specific crypto tax guidance.
+The ETA (Egyptian Tax Authority, Maslahit Al-Daraib Al-Masriyyah, مصلحة الضرائب المصرية) has not issued specific crypto tax guidance, and the closest official baseline remains Egypt's general income tax law materials.

 Income tax rates for individuals are progressive: 0% on the first EGP 40,000 annual, then 10% to EGP 55,000, 15% to EGP 70,000, 20% to EGP 200,000, 22.5% to EGP 400,000, 25% to EGP 1,200,000, and 27.5% above EGP 1,200,000.